 The Trust has experienced increases of more than 10% of the same class of outstanding equity securities within the last three years.
-The Trust is an open ended trust and, as such, there is no limit on the number of shares that can be issued.
+The Trust is an investment trust that has no limit on the number of shares that can be issued.
 The Trust publishes the total number of shares outstanding as of the end of each month in a fact sheet provided on the Sponsor's website at www.grayscale.co.